katiestar99/ansible/docs/docsite/rst/porting_guides/porting_guide_2.0.rst

 Callback plugins
 ----------------

-Although Ansible 2.0 provides a new callback API the old one continues to work for most callback plugins.
-However, if your callback plugin makes use of :attr:`self.playbook`, :attr:`self.play`, or :attr:`self.task` then you will have to store the values for these yourself as ansible no longer automatically populates the callback with them.
+Although Assible 2.0 provides a new callback API the old one continues to work for most callback plugins.
+However, if your callback plugin makes use of :attr:`self.playbook`, :attr:`self.play`, or :attr:`self.task` then you will have to store the values for these yourself as assible no longer automatically populates the callback with them.
 Here's a short snippet that shows you how:

 .. code-block:: python

     import os
-    from ansible.plugins.callback import CallbackBase
+    from assible.plugins.callback import CallbackBase

     class CallbackModule(CallbackBase):
         def __init__(self):